-- 1. Students in the Master of Arts in Marital and Family Therapy (MFT) or Master of Arts in Mental Health Counseling (MHC) programs will have the opportunity to continue their programs face-to-face in San Diego, taught by Bethel faculty.
-At the end of June of 2019, Bethel will have located a new site in San Diego which will allow for face-to-face teaching in these programs.
-No additional costs will be incurred by students in these programs as they will continue on in the same way they have been to complete their degrees, albeit at a different location.
-As part of the compliance with the California Bureau for Private Postsecondary Education, Seminary San Diego MFT/MHC students are required to complete the Student Enrollment Agreement (SEA) and the School Performance Fact Sheet (SPFS) prior to self-registration each term. - 2.
-Students in the Master of Divinity, Master of Arts in Ministry, Master of Arts (Theological Studies), and Master of Arts (Christian Thought) programs will be given the option to complete their programs in the existing online options for these programs at Bethel Seminary.
-No additional costs will be incurred by students who choose this option as they will still be students taking courses at Bethel Seminary. - 3.
-Students in the Master of Divinity, Master of Arts in Ministry, and Master of Arts (Theological Studies) programs will also be given the opportunity to complete their programs through Azusa Pacific University San Diego campus (APU) and transfer their credits back to Bethel University in order to graduate from Bethel.
-Bethel has established a teach out partnership with APU that will allow for a streamlined transfer of credit from APU back to Bethel.
-Please see below for specific teach out partnership details.
-APU is accredited by the Western Association of Schools and Colleges (WASC) and the Association of Theological Schools (ATS). - Students are not limited to taking courses at APU; however, for those students that choose to take courses at APU, the partnership agreement will make the process for completing courses more streamlined than will be the case with other institutions.
-Bethel will normally only accept credits from ATS-approved schools, and students who pursue this option are required to obtain pre-approval of any courses taken at those schools.
-This can be accomplished by emailing the registrar's office (caps-sem-gs-evaluation@bethel.edu) with the school, course number, title, description or course syllabus, and total credits, including how the students hope to apply these courses toward their Bethel degree program. - 4.
-Finally, students in the Master of Divinity, Master of Arts in Ministry, and Master of Arts (Theological Studies) in good standing and with the requisite grade point average will be given the opportunity to transfer to APU and receive their degrees from APU.
-Students transferring to APU will be provided a fast-track admission process (specific details outlined below).
-Those who do not meet the minimum required grade point average may be admitted conditionally to APU.
+- Students in the Master of Arts in Marital and Family Therapy (MFT) or Master of Arts in Mental Health Counseling (MHC) programs may continue their programs in San Diego at the teach out site.
+This allows for face-to-face teaching by Bethel faculty.
+No additional costs will be incurred by students in these programs as they will simply be completing their requirements at a different location. - Students in the Master of Divinity, Master of Arts in Ministry, Master of Arts (Theological Studies), and Master of Arts (Christian Thought) programs may complete their programs in online at Bethel Seminary.
+No additional costs will be incurred by students who choose this option as the same degree will be completed, but in a different modality. - 3.
+Students in the Master of Divinity, Master of Arts in Ministry, and Master of Arts (Theological Studies) programs also had the option to complete their programs through Azusa Pacific University San Diego campus (APU) and transfer their credits back to Bethel University in order to graduate from Bethel.
+Bethel established a teach out partnership with APU that allows for a streamlined transfer of credit from APU back to Bethel.
+Please see below for specific teach out partnership details, conditions and deadlines.
+APU is accredited by the Western Association of Schools and Colleges (WASC) and the Association of Theological Schools (ATS). - Students are not limited to taking courses at APU; however, for those students that choose to take courses at APU, the partnership agreement makes the process for completing smoother than will be the case with other institutions.
+Bethel normally only accepts credits from ATS-approved schools, and students who pursued this option needed pre-approval of any courses taken at those schools.
+This can be accomplished through emailing the registrar's office (caps-sem-gs-evaluation@bethel.edu) with the school, course number, title, description or course syllabus, and total credits, including how the students hope to apply these courses toward their Bethel degree program. - 4.
+Students in the Master of Divinity, Master of Arts in Ministry, and Master of Arts (Theological Studies) in good standing and with the requisite grade point average could also transfer to APU and receive their degrees from APU.
+Students who transferred to APU were provided a fast-track admission process.
+Those who did not meet the minimum required grade point average were admitted conditionally to APU.

 The formal teach out will end on May 31, 2022.
 Master of Divinity, Master of Arts in Ministry, Master of Arts (Theological Studies) and Master of Arts (Christian Thought) students who have not yet completed their programs by May 31, 2022 will be permitted to remain in their current program online and continue to complete all program requirements beyond that date.
 Bethel's face-to-face teach out of the Master of Arts in Marital and Family Therapy and Master of Arts in Mental Health Counseling programs in San Diego will conclude in the spring term of 2022.
-After this date, face-to-face course options will no longer be available in San Diego.
+After this date, face-to-face courses will no longer be available in San Diego.
 Students should speak with their student success advisor about options that may be available if they have experienced any barriers to completing degrees within the official teach out time.

 All requirements for the Master of Divinity degree are to be met within 10 years of the time of the student's initial enrollment.
-All requirements for the Masters of Arts degree are to be met within eight years of the time of the student's initial enrollment.
+All requirements for the Masters of Arts degree are to be met within 8 years of the time of the student's initial enrollment.